Twingamerdudes/CreatorOS/README.md

 This is a OS that is made with cosmos and tries to impower the developers.

 # Features
+Key code:

+✔️ Implemented

+🟨 Is working but not fully implemented

+❔ Unknown

+✖️ Not Implemented

 | Feature | Implemented |
 |---------|-------------|
 | GUI     | ✔️         |